Vertex operator algebra and parenthesized braid operad: Configuration space and parenthesized formal power series

 Since the function is multivalued, it is necessary to specify in what order $(z_1,z_2,\dots,z_r)$ are approached to each other to expand the series for all variables.
 Such general singularity behavior can be described using trees $\Tr_r$.
 For example, $(12)3$ means to bring $z_3$ closer to $z_2$ after bringing $z_1$ and $z_2$ closer together.
 The purpose of this section is to introduce and study the properties of the open set $U_A \subset X_r$, its local coordinates $\{\zeta_e\}_{e\in E(A)}$ and the space of formal power series $T_A$ for each tree $A\in \Tr_r$.

 Section \ref{sec_config_coordinate} introduces local coordinate systems, $x$-coordinate and $A$-coordinate on $X_r$ for each $A\in \Tr_r$, and the space of formal power series with the singularity \eqref{eq_singularity}.
 Section \ref{sec_config_conv} examines the convergence property of $T_A$ and Section \ref{sec_config_D} examines a structure of a D-module on $T_A$.
+Section \ref{sec_config_deg} defines a degree map on formal expansions, which will be used in the analysis of singularities of conformal blocks.